bbw-ai-den/Ai-visibility-landing-page-/README.md

 ## 🌐 Deployment

-The project is connected to the Big Brain Way GitHub organization repository.

-The Instagram landing page is maintained on the:
+The Instagram landing page is maintained in the Big Brain Way GitHub organization repository on the:

 ```text
 main
 ```

 branch.

+The form submission system is handled separately through Google Apps Script and Google Sheets.

 ## 🧞 Astro Commands